A reworked rerun for the holiday weekend. Enjoy.

 Will we, as some suggest, simply abandon this experiment?
 The likelihood of moving everyone out of suburbia and into mixed use, walkable communities is quite remote.
 Likewise moving everyone from the suburbs out into the countryside and onto farms is unlikely.
 To be sure many, many people will move.
 Some people are already choosing to move to places where they can safely walk and bike to meet more of their daily needs.
 Others are choosing to reruralize, but completely depopulating suburban America is a project we have neither the fiscal resources nor the fossil fuel energy necessary to accomplish.
 It seems reasonable to assume that lots of people are going to continue to live in the suburban communities we’ve created all over this country during the last 60 years.

 Will these places simply devolve into slums with roving bands of thieves stripping building materials and other valuables from abandoned homes and formerly homeless drug addicts burning them down while trying to keep warm?
 They’ll probably be some of that especially if the housing crisis worseness (and it will) and the government continues to address it largely by bailing out banks.
-The following is from a recent article in The Atlantic,
+From a recent article in The Atlantic,

 One of the results of a declining in the availability of oil and other fossil fuel resources will undoubtedly be a rise in the cost of food or even outright shortages of certain types of calories we’ve grown accustom to acquiring quite easily.
 Lots of people have written about this.
 It’s seems increasingly obvious that we’re going to have to grow food differently if we have any chance of adapting to a low energy lifestyle with any semblance of grace.
 Growing food means using land for some sort of agriculture.
 Exactly what land we use is entirely up to us.
 It’s worth noting that while David Pimentel et al have suggested that it takes 1.8 acres of land to feed each of us now.
 That number could be reduced to 1.2 acres per person while still meeting the nutritional needs of the average American.
 But by 2050 we are likely to have only 0.6 acres person both because of the rise in global population and the loss of land due to desertification, salinization and soil depletion.
 In the very near future we’re not going to have enough land to feed ourselves in the manner in which we’ve been doing so.
 Where will more “new” land come from?